ValeryGri/rebase-test-repos/Readme.md

 git test so fun
-Test Java project with rebase
+Test Java project with rebase.